gamrot/godley/README.md

 ## #   theta <dbl>, G_d <dbl>, W <dbl>
 ```

-Now let's see the result using the `plot_simulation()` function.
-As you can see, an increase in government expenditures has a positive effect on income...
-And not so positive short-term effect on government balance.
+The results indicate that increased government expenditures have a positive effect on income, but a less favorable short-term impact on the government balance.
+This outcome can be visualized as follows:

 ``` r
 plot_simulation(